angular-experts-io/modern-angular-workshop/exercise-component/README.md

 4. Inside the `<div>`, display product name as `h4` (what is the `product` in this case, how do we have to access its value?)
 5. Back in the `product-item.component.html`, let's replace the `<p>` which we used to display product name with the newly created product item component, always try to use self-closing tags (as it's a standalone component, we have to make sure that it's the part of current template context which belongs to and is managed by the product list component)
 6. Make sure to pass `product` to the product item component using standard `[someInput]` binding
+7. Let's verify that everything works in the running app, it should look like a bunch of cards displaying product names
+8. Let's display some additional data in the product item component like `description` and `price` (we can use basic `<p>` tags for the moment)
+9. The `Product` object also contains `pricePerMonth` array of multiple prices, we're going to use it to calculate `averagePrice` (an example of **derived** state)
+10. Before signals, we would achieve this by creating a new `averagePrice` property, and then in the `ngOnChanges` lifecycle hook,  we would calculate and assign its value any time the product changes, let's do that quickly, and then we're going to refactor it to use signals instead (average price can be rounded with `toFixed(2)`)
+11. Let's re-define `averagePrice` as a `computed` signal and calculate this way instead!
+12. Now we have to update the `product-item.component.html` to display the `averagePrice` as signal instead of plain property
+13. Let's validate that everything works as expected in the running app

+The `computed` signals are the best way to create derived state in Angular, and we should always use them instead of plain properties, especially when the derived state is based on other signals as it's a future-proof way to write components which will make it easier to embrace signals based components once they are released.

 ## TODO 3 - Basic interaction